spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 property**.
 A flow property must be typed with an **interface block**.
 The name of a flow property and its corresponding interface block define the channel's name.
 The type of the flow property models the channel's type.
 In SpesML, the direction of all flow properties must be *out*.
-Whether the channels is used as an input or an output channel by a system element is determined by the proxy port that is typed with the interface block containing the channel.
+Whether the channels are used as an input or an output channel by a system element is determined by the proxy port that is typed with the interface block containing the channel.
 In SpesML, each interface block has a name and consists of an arbitrary number of flow properties.
 Each flow